 You can also begin networking with people in the organization by clicking the Find Contacts option in the posting.

 You can save searches and sign up to receive alerts when new jobs related to that search are available.

-How can I use CareerShift to find opportunities during COVID-19?
+How can I use CareerShift to find remote opportunities

 A list of companies and their updated hiring status is available on the Dashboard.